Tang1705/Ultimate-Tic-Tac-Toe/README.md

 ## Preface

-You can find this paper form https://www.zybuluo.com/TangWill/note/1442929 .
+You can find this paper from https://www.zybuluo.com/TangWill/note/1442929 .

 ## Chapter 1 Overall overview